 Preventing and Debugging Memory Leaks in React

 Memory leaks in React are not always obvious, but they can cause performance problems that get worse over time.
-A memory leak happens when a component retains references to objects that should no longer exist, preventing them from being garbage collected.
+A leak happens when application code or an external resource keeps objects reachable after they are no longer needed, so the JavaScript engine cannot collect them.
 This leads to increased memory usage, making applications feel slower or less responsive.

 The most frustrating part is that memory leaks often go unnoticed until an application has been running for a while.
 Fortunately, we can prevent them by following best practices, and when they do occur, we have tools to debug and fix them.
 In this article, I explore common causes of memory leaks, how to avoid them, and ways to track them down in a React application.